On graphs embeddable in a layer of a hypercube and their extremal numbers: Abstract

 In this paper we focus on layered graphs, i.e., graphs that are contained in an edge-layer of some hypercube.
 Graphs $H$ that are not layered have positive Tur\'an density because one can form an $H$-free subgraph of $Q_n$ consisting of edges of every other layer.
 For example, a $4$-cycle is not layered and has positive Tur\'an density.

 However, in general it is not obvious what properties layered graphs have.
-We give a characterisation of layered graphs in terms of edge-colorings and show that any $n$-vertex layered graphs has at most $\frac{1}{2}n \log n (1+o(1))$ edges.
+We give a characterisation of layered graphs in terms of edge-colorings.
 We show that most non-trivial subdivisions have zero Tur\'an density, extending known results on zero Tur\'an density of even cycles of length at least $12$ and of length $8$.
 However, we prove that there are cubical graphs of girth $8$ that are not layered and thus having positive Tur\'an density.
 The cycle of length $10$ remains the only cycle for which it is not known whether its Tur\'an density is positive or not.
 We prove that $\ex(Q_n, C_{10})= \Omega(n2^n/ \log^a n)$, for a constant $a$, showing that the extremal number for a $10$-cycle behaves differently from any other cycle of zero Tur\'an density.